kojiflynndo/irc-ghrp/visualization-DI/README.md

 This is the data for recreating visualizations conveniently in Excel.
-If you're interested in more specifics, visit the `ghrp_viz.py` file in the main branch.
+If you're interested in more specifics of how the original visualizations were created, visit the `ghrp_viz.py` file in the main branch.
 If you're interested in how these datasets were put together from the  datasets that were used in the original visualizations, see `di_data_share.py` for the exact procedure.

 The data were reconfigured to be easily compatible with other visualization programs, namely Excel.
 The original visualizations were made with Python and the Altair package, which I take to be somewhat more flexible than Excel (though this is purely speculation--I have no experience using Excel for visualization).
 If I have speculated poorly about the form of data that would be most easily visualized in Excel, please do let me know!